Skip to main content

 That said, damage to a baby tooth should still be assessed by a dentist.
 In some cases, trauma to a primary tooth can affect the developing permanent tooth underneath.
 A dental professional can evaluate whether any intervention is needed and monitor the situation as the child's teeth develop.

 If a child's permanent tooth is broken, the same principles apply as for adults — the tooth will not regrow, and appropriate dental treatment should be considered.
+For younger patients whose teeth are still developing, the treatment approach may differ, and a dentist can advise on the most suitable options based on the child's age and dental development stage.

 Prevention and Oral Health Advice